-We have historically incurred annual operating losses, including an operating loss of \$2,447,927 in 2022.
-Although we made a net profit of \$3,696,000 in 2021, as a result of the Paycheck Protection Program Loans and Employee Retention Credits in the amount of \$5,049,035 in the aggregate, we have historically incurred annual operating losses.
+We have historically incurred annual net losses, including a net loss of \$4,598,108 in 2023.
 Our business is capital intensive and, because our products generally are built to order with customized configurations, the lead time to build and deliver a unit can be significant.
 We may be required to purchase key components long before we can deliver a unit and receive payment.
 Changes in customer orders or lack of demand may also impact our profitability.
-There can be no assurance we will be able to increase our sales and achieve and subtain profitability in the future.
+There can be no assurance we will be able to increase our sales and achieve and sustain profitability in the future.